zachcp/datalevin/planner.md

 joins is because they are often unselective due to high correlation between attributes of an entity class.

-Instead of using the expensive dynamic programming technique to find the join order for chain joins, we use simple cost estimation methods and simple heuristics in [1] to find the order with minimal cost.
-Basically, we will join links with increasing cardinaltiy.
+Instead of using traditional yet expensive dynamic programming techniques to find the join order for chain joins, we use simple cost estimation methods and simple heuristics in [1] to find the order with minimal cost.
+Basically, we will join links with increasing cardinality.

-For joins within a sub-query, we again join with increasing cardinaltiy.
+For joins within a sub-query, we again join with increasing cardinality.
 Obviously, patterns with more bound variables are joined first.
 These joins happens within the already pre-filtered entities by the chain joins.